About Bibb County

 Sheriff & Law Enforcement

-The Bibb County Sheriff's Office is responsible for maintaining law and order within the county.
-This office patrols unincorporated areas, manages the Bibb County Law Enforcement Center, and processes arrests.
-The Sheriff's Office is also tasked with maintaining criminal records and providing them to authorized individuals upon request.
-Notable programs include community outreach initiatives and specialized divisions such as the narcotics and K-9 units, which focus on specific law enforcement challenges within the county.
+Bibb County Sheriff's Office is responsible for maintaining law and order within Bibb County.
+This office patrols unincorporated areas, manages Bibb County Law Enforcement Center, and processes arrests.
+Notable programs include community outreach initiatives and specialized divisions such as the narcotics and K-9 units, which focus on specific law enforcement challenges within Bibb County.

 Police Departments

-In addition to the Bibb County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the Macon Police Department.
+In addition to Bibb County Sheriff's Office, law enforcement in Bibb County is supported by municipal police departments, including the Macon Police Department.
 These agencies have jurisdiction within their respective city limits and work in coordination with the Sheriff's Office on major crimes and regional law enforcement initiatives.
-The collaboration between these agencies ensures comprehensive coverage and efficient response to incidents across Bibb County, enhancing public safety and community trust.
+The collaboration between these agencies ensures full coverage and efficient response to incidents across Bibb County, enhancing public safety and community trust.

 Law Enforcement & Arrests

-The Bibb County Sheriff's Office, led by the elected Sheriff, operates from headquarters at 560 Second Street, Macon, GA 31201, and can be reached at (478) 751-7500.
-The Sheriff's Office website at www.bibbsheriff.us provides access to various law enforcement services and public information.
-The Bibb County Law Enforcement Center houses the county jail and detention facility, where inmates are processed and held pending trial or serving sentences.
+Bibb County Sheriff's Office, led by the elected Sheriff, operates from headquarters at 560 Second Street, Macon, GA 31201, and can be contacted through the office’s website.
+Bibb County Law Enforcement Center houses Bibb County jail and detention facility, where inmates are processed and held pending trial or serving sentences.

 - The Macon-Bibb County Marshal's Office also provides law enforcement services within the unified government.

-- § 50-18-70 et seq.), arrest records are considered public information and can be requested from the Sheriff's Office.
+- Under Georgia's Open Records Act (§ 50-18-70 et seq.), arrest records are considered public information and can be requested from the Sheriff's Office.

 - Written requests should be submitted to the Records Division, and the agency has three business days to respond to requests.